-- 15.1 Prevent duty is part of the Government's counter-terrorism strategy CONTEST 2023 The overall aim of the counter-terrorism strategy, CONTEST, is to reduce the risk from terrorism to the UK, its citizens and interests overseas, so that people can go about their lives freely and with confidence.
-Prevent remains one of the key pillars of CONTEST, alongside the other three 'P' work strands: - Prevent: to stop people becoming terrorists or supporting terrorism - Pursue: to stop terrorist attacks - Protect: to strengthen our protection against a terrorist attack - Prepare: to mitigate the impact of a terrorist attack

-Link to Prevent duty uk: Prevent duty guidance: for England and Wales (accessible) - GOV.UK (www.gov.uk)

-- 15.2 An individual exposed to extremist viewpoints may, over time, be encouraged to carry out an act of violent extremism or terrorism.
+- 15.1 Prevent duty is part of the Government's counter-terrorism strategy CONTEST 2023. - 15.2 The overall aim of the counter-terrorism strategy, CONTEST, is to reduce the risk from terrorism to the UK, its citizens and interests overseas, so that people can go about their lives freely and with confidence.
+Prevent remains one of the key pillars of CONTEST, alongside the other three 'P' work strands: - Prevent: to stop people becoming terrorists or supporting terrorism - Pursue: to stop terrorist attacks - Protect: to strengthen our protection against a terrorist attack - Prepare: to mitigate the impact of a terrorist attack - 15.3 Link to Prevent duty UK: Prevent duty guidance: for England and Wales (accessible) GOV.UK (www.gov.uk) - 15.4 An individual exposed to extremist viewpoints may, over time, be encouraged to carry out an act of violent extremism or terrorism.
 Strong evidence shows that an intervention can stop someone supporting violent extremism.
 Extremism is not illegal.
 Anyone who is identified through Prevent is not automatically criminalised.
-We all have a role in ensure that our communities remain safe. - 15.3 Terrorism can occur anywhere in the world.
+We all have a role in ensure that our communities remain safe. - 15.5 Terrorism can occur anywhere in the world.
 However, terrorism can be motivated by a range of ideologies or other factors, including religious or political beliefs and racial prejudice.
 In Devon, extreme right-wing groups, and single-issue groups such as radical animal rights campaigners can pose a significant threat.
-We can make a difference by sharing any concerns we may have about individuals or groups we meet at work, socially or in any other context. - 15.4 The following signs might indicate that someone is being radicalised: - a change in behaviour, their circle of friends, the way that they interact with others and spend their time; - accessing extremist material online: - use of extremist or hate terms to exclude others or incite violence; - writing or artwork promoting violent extremist messages. - 15.5 These possible indicators should not be viewed in isolation; judgement will be required to determine the significance of any behaviour.
-If you believe that someone may be at risk of radicalisation you should raise your concerns.
+We can make a difference by sharing any concerns we may have about individuals or groups we meet at work, socially or in any other context.